OpenBCca/airbnb-regulation/analytics/report/README.md

 ```

 ## Project Structure

 All the source code is located in the src/ directory.

-Test files are placed next to the corresponding Python module files.
+Test files are located in the project root in the tests folder.

 ## Unit Testing